juliusgutierrez/AWS-Solutions-Architect-Associate-/README.md

     - data analysis
     - image processing
 - Dedicated Hosts
-  - Server hard is allocated to a specific company
+  - Server hardware is allocated to a specific company
   - 1 or 3 year reservation period
   - Useful for software that have complicated licensing model (BYOL - bring you own license) or for companies that have a strong regulatory or compliance needs.
   - Most expensive option